Through my circle of friends and single moms I meet through this blog, I often hear cries of horror about the thought of single mom dating.

-What man in his right mind would date someone with so much baggage? single moms wonder.
+What man in his right mind would consider dating a single mom?
 I can’t imagine getting out there again!
 My single-mom body is a wreck and I haven’t been on a date in 15 years!

-I’ve spent the past three years dating as a single mom – including a year-long relationship—and let me tell you something: there is no better time than to date than as a single mom.
+I’ve spent the past three years dating as a single mom – including a year-long relationship—and let me tell you something: there is no better time to date than as a single mom.

 Single moms already have their kids.

 I have them now.
 Two awesome, healthy ones, in fact.
 I can check that off my life to-do list and look for a man for love or companionship or sex – or all three.
-The pressure is off as a single mom.

 Single moms are kinder to themselves…

 …and that makes you a delight to be around.
 Divorce is a bummer.